 Publications

 Publishing the findings of our project in open-access journals is a vital aspect of disseminating the results to a broader audience.
-Open-access journals provide a platform for the results to be widely available and easily accessible to a diverse group of individuals, including policymakers, practitioners, researchers, and the general public.
-This will help promote the use of evidence-based practices and contribute to advancing knowledge in the field.
+Open-access journals provide a platform for the results to be widely available and easily accessible to diverse individuals, including policymakers, practitioners, researchers, and the general public.
+This will help promote evidence-based practices and contribute to advancing knowledge in the field.

 The manuscripts we plan to publish will provide a comprehensive overview of the study's methods, results and implications.
 We aim to publish in high-impact, peer-reviewed journals that are widely read and recognized in the relevant fields.
-This will ensure the results are high quality and receive the necessary recognition and visibility[64].
+This will ensure high-quality results and receive the necessary recognition and visibility[64].

 In addition to publishing the results, we plan to publish the study's methodologies and protocols.
 This will help others to understand the methods used and to replicate the study if needed.
-Overall, publishing the results of our project in open-access journals will help promote transparency and accountability, and contribute to advancing knowledge and evidence-based practices in the field[65].
+Overall, publishing the results of our project in open-access journals will help promote transparency and accountability and contribute to advancing knowledge and evidence-based practices in the field[65].